Steinway & Sons: Components

-Each Steinway grand piano consists of more than 12,000 individual parts.
+Each Steinway grand piano has more than 12,000 individual parts.
 A Steinway piano is handcrafted and takes nearly a year to build.

-Steinway maintains its own lumber yards at both the Hamburg factory and the Queens factory, aging and drying lumber from nine months to five years.
+Steinway maintains its own lumber yards at both the Hamburg and New York factories, aging and drying lumber from nine months to five years.
 Less than 50 percent is finally used in the making of Steinway pianos.
 More than 70 percent of the walnut stock is discarded.
 The woods are purchased when they are available rather than when they are needed.

 Rim

-The rim of Hamburg-made Steinway pianos consists of layers of hard rock maple and mahogany and the rim of Queens-made Steinway pianos consists of layers of hard rock maple only.
+The rims of Hamburg-made Steinways are made of layers of hard rock maple and mahogany; the New York-made rims use layers of hard rock maple only.
 The layers are glued and pressed together into one piece in one operation using rim-bending presses that C. F. Theodore Steinway invented in 1880.
 After the rim-bending process, the rim has to rest from the stress of being bent.
 It is placed in a conditioning room for a month or more to reduce the moisture content of the wood to approximately six percent.

 Plate

-Inside the Steinway piano, a cast iron plate provides the strength to support the string tension from 16 tons up to 23 tons.
+Inside the piano, a cast iron plate provides the strength to support the string tension, which ranges from 16 tons to 23 tons depending on the model.
 The iron plate is installed above the soundboard and is bronzed, lacquered, polished, and decorated with the Steinway logo.
 Steinway fabricates plates in its own foundry.